 As a Certified Local Government, the City of Madison's Landmarks Commission and Historic Preservation Program are included as consulting parties for any Federal undertakings that may have potential effects on historic properties.
 Staff responds to most project reviews administratively.
-However, the proposal for the North-South route for the Bus Rapid Transit system in Madison and the resulting new stations to service this route has the potential to have impacts to several National Register listed or eligible properties.
+However, the proposal for the charging station for the Bus Rapid Transit system in Madison is a larger undertaking that warrants a public review.
 As such, staff has referred the formal comments to the Landmarks Commission for their input prior to submitting comments on the proposed undertaking.